Rex-0x7CB/Rex-0x7CB/README.md

 # Hi, I'm Prashant 👋 💻

-I'm a DevSecOps engineer, cyber-security enhusiast and a computer techie!
+I'm an Application Security Engineer, cyber-security enhusiast and a computer techie!
 I love learning new technologies to solve my daily-life problems, make my life easier & more autonomous, coming up with new challenges and then, repeating the loop all over again.
 Highly inspired by Docker Captain Bret Fisher, I like to learn about technoligies like Docker and Cloud and their use to develop better and efficient software development lifecycles.

 ## Find me around the web 🌎: